Becoming an Outdoors-Woman (BOW)

 Each BOW workshop has a deadline for cancellation.
 If you cancel prior to that date, your registration fee will be refunded minus a $50 processing fee (no exceptions).
 Registrants who cannot attend but do not cancel before the deadline will not receive a refund.
 If you are unable to attend a workshop but have already paid the registration fee, you may transfer your registration to a friend or relative upon approval of the workshop coordinator.

-If you cancel more than 30 days prior to a Beyond BOW workshop you will be refunded your registration fee minus a $15 processing fee.
-If you cancel 15-30 days prior to a workshop, you will be refunded 50% of your registration fee.
-If you cancel less than 14 days prior to a workshop, no refund will be issued.
+If you cancel more than 24 hours prior to a BOW Class (does not apply to workshops) you will be refunded your registration fee.
+If you cancel less than 24 hours prior to class, no refund will be issued.